 To speed up our check-in we called Scandinavian Airlines (SAS) ahead of time to pre-pay the golf bag fees.
 “We’re sorry, that’s not possible” is the answer from SAS.
 “Our system does not have that capability.
 You will have to pay at the airport”.
-This in spite of the SAS home page, that clearly states that “A golf bag may contain a maximum of 14 clubs, 12 golf balls, and a pair of golf shoes”, that we should pre-register the golf bag with the airline, and that there will be an extra fee if we exceed the maximum number of allowable checked-in bags.
-In a different part of the web site, it says “Golf bag, max weight 23 kg, 30 euro (note 1) for travel within Europe”.
+This is in spite of the SAS home page, which clearly states that “A golf bag may contain a maximum of 14 clubs, 12 golf balls, and a pair of golf shoes”, that we should pre-register the golf bag with the airline, and that there will be an extra fee if we exceed the maximum number of allowable checked-in bags.
+In a different part of the website, it says “Golf bag, max weight 23 kg, 30 euro (note 1) for travel within Europe”.
 No mention of the number of clubs here, just max weight.
 We are already confused, and the agent on the phone is of little help.

 We are a group of four golfers going to Tunisia, two from Sweden, one from Finland, and one from Norway.
 We are all checking in separately.

-I am the first one to check in at Stockholm airport.
+I am the first one to check-in at Stockholm airport.
 I only have my golf bag, plus a carry-on.
 No problems, no extra fees, except that I have to retrieve my golf bag in Frankfurt, and re-check it with Tunis Air.
 But that should not be a problem, golf bags are free on Tunis Air.

 My Swedish friend has both a suitcase and a golf bag.